-Pesto: Place the basil, pine nuts, garlic, nutritional yeast, and lemon juice, and sea salt into a food processor and pulse until a loose paste forms.
-Slowly add olive oil in a steady drizzle as you pulse the processor on and off.
-Process until it becomes a smooth, light paste.
-Scrape down sides as needed.
-Then add 1 Tbsp.
-(15 ml) of water at a time until a thick but pourable sauce forms.
+Add the basil, pine nuts, garlic, nutritional yeast, lemon juice, and sea salt into a food processor and pulse until a loose paste forms.
+Slowly add the olive oil in a steady drizzle as you pulse the processor on and off.
+The pesto should be very smooth.
+Add 1 Tbsp.
+(15 ml) water at a time until a thick but pourable sauce forms.

-Charred tomatoes: heat up a medium saute pan and lightly char and blister the cherry tomatoes.
+Heat up a medium saute pan and lightly char and blister the cherry tomatoes.
 Make sure you don't add any oil to the pan.
 The pan should be dry.
-After that, let the pan cool down for about a minute and then assemble the dish.
+Let the pan cool down for about a minute.

-Assemble: once the tomatoes are done and the pan has cooled a bit, add the pasta, give it a few tosses, and then add a dollop of the pesto.
+Once the tomatoes are done and the pan has cooled a bit, add the pasta, give it a few tosses, and add a dollop of the pesto.
 Finish it all off with some baby spinach.
-Once you've added the baby spinach, give it a few tosses, but make sure not to cook this pasta too much longer otherwise the spinach will wilt and sort of disappear into all the ingredients.
+Once you've added the baby spinach, give it a few tosses.
+Don't cook the pasta too much longer otherwise the spinach will wilt and sort of disappear into all the ingredients.

-Store leftover pesto in an air-tight container in the fridge for up to 1 week.
+Store leftover pesto in an air-tight container in the refrigerator for up to 1 week.

 For longer term storage, freeze in an airtight container for up to 3 months.